About Us

 Why We Champion Play

-At the Children’s Museum of Southern Oregon, we know that 90% of cognitive development occurs in the first six years of life.
-That’s why our exhibits and programs are intentionally designed to harness this critical window, ensuring every child in our community has a bright start through the power of play.
+With 90% of cognitive development happening in the first six years, our exhibits are intentionally designed to harness this critical window—giving every child a bright start through the power of play.

 Our Story